A Principle of Targeted Intervention for Multi-Agent Reinforcement Learning: Experiments

-\textbf{Targeted Intervention Outperforming Global Intervention.} Our targeted intervention paradigm implemented in PSI consistently outperforms the global intervention paradigm across various MARL backbones, as shown in Figures~\ref{fig:mpe_global_intervention_main_result} (MPE) and~\ref{fig:hanabi_global_intervention_main_result} (Hanabi).
-While both paradigms exhibit acyclic relevance graphs suggesting that the corresponding MARL algorithms are solvable in theory,\footnote{This can be observed from the MAID analyses in Figures~\ref{fig:markov-simultaneous-pre-strategy} and \ref{fig:markov-sequential-pre-strategy} for the targeted intervention paradigm, and Figures~\ref{fig:markov-simultaneous-intrinsic-reward} and \ref{fig:markov-sequential-intrinsic-reward} for the global intervention paradigm.} the global intervention paradigm's empirical performance often suffers.
-We attribute this to the inherent practical difficulty of designing (learning) an effective coordination mechanism to globally assign beneficial, non-conflicting subgoals to multiple agents simultaneously.
-This can subsequently hinder their learning of optimal independent policies.
+\textbf{Targeted Intervention vs. Global Intervention.} Our targeted intervention paradigm (PSI) consistently outperforms the global intervention paradigm (GPSI), as shown in Figures~\ref{fig:hanabi_global_intervention_main_result}.
+Although both paradigms achieve comparable performance on the primary task completion, the global intervention paradigm often struggles to reach the additional desired outcome.
+We attribute this to the inherent practical difficulty of designing (learning) an effective coordination mechanism to globally assign beneficial, non-conflicting goals to multiple agents simultaneously.
+This highlights the potential application of PSI to safety-critical systems~\citep{wang2021multi}, which require strictly controlled operation.

-\textbf{Ablation: Our Method vs. Intrinsic Reward.} To assess our pre-policy module's contribution, we conduct an ablation study to compare our PSI against the Intrinsic Reward baseline, both of which belong to the targeted intervention paradigm.
-Experimental results presented for MPE in Figure~\ref{fig:mpe_main_result_composited} and for Hanabi in Figure~\ref{fig:hanabi_main_result_composited} reveal a key distinction: while both our method and the Intrinsic Reward baseline effectively lead to the attainment of the additional desired outcome (reflected in the high intrinsic return), our method with the pre-policy module achieves notably superior performance in primary task completion (reflected in the higher extrinsic return).
-This highlights that the pre-policy module is instrumental for retaining the targeted agent's adherence to an additional desired outcome while not forgetting the task goal.
+\textbf{Ablation Study on the Pre-Policy Module.} To assess our pre-policy module's contribution, we conduct an ablation study to compare PSI against the Intrinsic Reward baseline.
+Experimental results presented for MPE in Figure~\ref{fig:mpe_main_result_composited} and for Hanabi in Figure~\ref{fig:hanabi_main_result_composited} reveal a key distinction: while both PSI and the Intrinsic Reward baseline effectively lead to the attainment of the additional desired outcome, the PSI (with the pre-policy module) achieves notably superior performance on the primary task completion.
+This highlights that the pre-policy module is instrumental for retaining the targeted agent's adherence to an additional desired outcome while not forgetting the primary task goal.